CS2103AUG2016-W14-C2/main/docs/DeveloperGuide.md

 API : [`Logic.java`](../src/main/java/seedu/menion/logic/Logic.java)

- [`Logic`](../src/main/java/seedu/menion/logic/Logic.java) uses the `ActivityParser` class to parse the user's command.For example, `ActivityParser` uses `AddParser` to parse argument for `AddCommand`.
-This results in a `Command` object, which is executed by the `LogicManager`.
+ [`Logic`](../src/main/java/seedu/menion/logic/Logic.java) uses the `ActivityParser` class to parse the user's command.
+Some commands such as the `AddCommand` and the `EditCommand` use additional `Parser` classes to help further parse the arguments.
+They result in a `Command` object being created and executed by the `LogicManager`.
 The command execution can affect the `Model` (e.g. adding an Activity) and/or raise events.
 The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.

 <img src="images/DeletePersonSdForLogic.png" width="800"><br>
 > Figure 8: Sequence Diagram in Logic<br>